Bread-Heads-Studios/bgl-gamebient-engine/CONTRIBUTING.md

-# Contributing to Mpl Project Name
+# Contributing to Bgl Cartridge

-This is a quick guide to help you contribute to Mpl Project Name.
+This is a quick guide to help you contribute to Bgl Cartridge.

 ## Getting started